 Dimensions: 13.5 x 3.1 x 1.8 inches

-Features: 420HC steel blade with a black oxide coating and double serration, aluminum handle, ballistic nylon sheath
+Specific features: 420HC steel blade with a black oxide coating and double serration, aluminum handle, ballistic nylon sheath

-Best use: survival, hunting, multi-purpose
+Best use: Survival, hunting, multi-purpose

 This knife has been around since World War II, specifically during the Vietnam era.
 The Gerber Mark II is regarded as the quintessential combat knife due to its great length and solid build.
 The 6.5-inch blade has great reach and can penetrate materials that other knives can only dream of.